PunyaAlahakoon/Ship_outbreaks_1918/README.md

 How effective was maritime quarantine in Australia during the influenza pandemic of 1918-19?

 By
-Punya Alahakkon, James McCaw, Peter Taylor
+Punya Alahakoon, James McCaw, Peter Taylor